pruna00/lasttabbtn/README.md

-# lasttabbtn
+# Last Tab Button for Firefox

-Last Tab Button for Firefox
+Tabstrip button to switch to the last used tab